Order-Preserving outer automorphisms of free and surface groups: Order-preserving braids via the Burau representation

 \begin{remark} It follows from the work of Perron and Rolfsen that any pure braid must be order-preserving.
 The fact that pure braid is order-preserving has also been observed by Kin and Rolfsen \cite[Prop 4.6]{KinRolfsen18}.
 Therefore, $\beta^6$ is always an order-preserving braid for any $\beta \in B_3$.
-The key consequence of \cref{cor:SquareOfThreeBraidsAreOP} is that in fact there are a lot of order-preserving 3-braids whose underlying permutation is a 3-cycle.
-In fact, not a single example of order-preserving $n$-braid of full cycle type whose is known prior to our paper for any $n$, see \cite[Question 6.10]{KinRolfsen18} and see the remark in \cite{CaiClayRolfsen} after Theorem 4.2. \end{remark}
+The key consequence of \cref{cor:SquareOfThreeBraidsAreOP} is that, in fact, there are a lot of order-preserving 3-braids whose underlying permutation is a 3-cycle.
+In fact, not a single example of order-preserving $n$-braid of full cycle type is known prior to our paper for any $n$.
+See \cite[Question 6.10]{KinRolfsen18} and the remark in \cite{CaiClayRolfsen} after Theorem 4.2. \end{remark}

 \begin{remark} There are a lot of known examples of non-order-preserving 3-braids whose underlying permutation is a 3-cycle.
-Most recently, Schreich, Turner and the first author showed that the family $\sigma_1\sigma_2^{-2k-1}$ is not order-preserving for any $k \in \mathbb{Z}$.
-We remark that the complement of the braided link $(\sigma_1\sigma_2^{-1})^2$ can be realized as a 4-fold irregular cover of the complement of the figure 8-knot.
-Since the fundamental group of the complement of the figure-8 is known to be biorderable, via \cite[Theorem 1.1]{PerronRolfsen03} for example, this gives an independent way to see that $(\sigma_1\sigma_2^{-1})^2$ is an order-preserving braid. \end{remark}
+Most recently, Schreich, Turner, and the first author showed that the family $\sigma_1\sigma_2^{-2k-1}$ is not order-preserving for any $k \in \mathbb{Z}$.
+The complement of the braided link $(\sigma_1\sigma_2^{-1})^2$ can be realized as a 4-fold irregular cover of the complement of the figure 8-knot.
+Since the fundamental group of the complement of the figure-8 knot is known to be bi-orderable, via \cite[Theorem 1.1]{PerronRolfsen03} for example, this gives an independent way to see that $(\sigma_1\sigma_2^{-1})^2$ is an order-preserving braid. \end{remark}